baltimorecounty/baltimorecountymd.gov-assets/README.md

 Note: When building for production ensure any constants files are pointing to production values.

-1. Compile and minfiy all sass stylesheets to css and place them in the 'dist/css' folder
+1. Compile and minify all sass stylesheets to css and place them in the 'dist/css' folder
 2. Create Homepage and Template js files into the 'dist/js' folder
-3. Copy and minfiy Homepage and Template js files into the 'dist/js' folder
+3. Copy and minify Homepage and Template js files into the 'dist/js' folder
-4. Copy and minfiy page-specific js files into the 'dist/js/page-specific' folder
+4. Copy and minify page-specific js files into the 'dist/js/page-specific' folder

 *You may need to configure node for proxy, [here's](http://jjasonclark.com/how-to-setup-node-behind-web-proxy/) how.